Dearly departed, we have gathered you here on this plate,

 Seasoned with a sprinkle of salt ‘n pepper;

-A bite of fire and spice the flavour of curry does bring,
+A bite of fire and spice a hint of curry does bring,

 Through summer to autumn to winter and spring;

-The ever so fresh, so decadent and succulent spot prawn,
+The ever so fresh, so decadent and succulent prawn,

 I opened my mouth and then you were gone.